 Asthma Australia recommends four steps for how to respond if someone is experiencing an asthma attack.

 These include: sitting the person upright, giving four separate puffs of a reliever puffer, waiting four minutes and administering another four puffs if required.
 If there is no sign of improvement, dial triple zero.

-House Call Doctor is Queensland’s largest after-hours healthcare provider.
-More information can be found on their website.
+House Call Doctor is Queensland’s largest after-hours home doctor healthcare provider.